dandycheng/bash-backup-script/README.md

 This bash script is written to help performing a full backup for linux systems.

+NOTE: As this is an alpha build, data loss is not guaranteed.
+Make sure you backup your files before running the script.
+(Yeah it's quite ironic)

 ## How to add it to your system:

 ### Via git: